 The ATM will show the customer a QR code at the end of the withdrawal process along with the text version of that address and the exact amount they need to pay all on the same screen.
 That QR code is what needs to be scanned with a mobile wallet.

 Customers will receive a "Processing" receipt printed at the ATM no matter what happens.
 This receipt does not prove that we've received any coins or the correct coins.
-It is safe not to pay and let the transaction expire if desired; customers can always start over right away with a new withdrawal attempt.
+It is safe not to pay and let the transaction expire, if desired; customers can always start over right away with a new withdrawal attempt.

 If the amount of coins we receive is not precisely correct the system will flag the transaction for manual review.
 Depending upon the circumstances, we may either change the cash amount or refund the excess coins.
 This will force the customer to wait much longer for their cash than had they paid the correct amount.

 Customers should not type in the dollar or USD amount they are trying to withdraw into their mobile wallets.
-They should only type in the specific crypto amount shown on the ATM screen, assuming it wasn't already captured when the QR code was scanned.
+They should only type in the specific coin amount shown on the ATM screen, assuming it wasn't already captured when the QR code was scanned.

 Customer pays with an exchange site, other website, or Coinbase